Fuel Usage Management

 - Drew up a budget to accelerate the replacement of old fuel-consuming vehicles and made good use of electric vehicles

-- Continued to implement paper-reduction measures such as electronic exchanges of official documents and online approvals, with the performance reaching 70% and 85%, respectively
+- Continued to implement paper-reduction measures such as the electronic exchange of official documents and online approvals, with performance reaching 70% and 85%, respectively.

-- Advocated for employee use of double-sided printing to save 2.37 million sheets of paper in 2020
+- Advocated for employee use of double-sided printing to save 2.82 million sheets of paper